Introduction to German VerbsImportant Verbs & Conjugation

 4. German Verb Practice

-Before heading to the next lesson, try out the sentence building exercise below.
+Before moving to the next lesson, practice what you’ve learned with the exercises below.

 Tap the words to construct your sentence.